 List of jobs via the College Catalog.

 Medical and Health Services Managers

-Employment of medical and health services managers is expected to grow by 22 percent from 2010 to 2020, faster than the average for all occupations.
+Employment of medical and health services managers is projected to grow 23 percent from 2012 to 2022, much faster than the average for all occupations.
 Most medical and health services managers work in offices in healthcare facilities, including hospitals and nursing homes, and group medical practices.